The most successful businesses bake marketing into their services. In this post, I will explain what that means and why you should do the same.

 Bake marketing into what you do

 Today, I am going to ask you to consider doing something bold.
-I’m asking you to consider adding value to what you market — your core services.
+I’m asking you to consider adding value (huge value) to what you market… your core products or services.

 Why?
 Because you can waste years of your time trying to sell a service, which is simply not interesting enough to the marketplace.
-Great marketing is no substitute for an uninspiring service (or product).
+Great marketing is no substitute for a dull product or service.

 Conversely, a service that is of exceptional value will often sell itself, as people are so impressed with it that they spread the word.
 I regularly speak with business owners who don’t need to spend a penny on advertising, because their customers and their marketplace are always recommending them.

 Most small business owners use the opposite approach.
-Instead of inspiring people with the story behind their business, they try to motivate uninspired people to talk about them.
+Instead of inspiring people with the story behind their business, they try to motivate uninspired people to talk about their uninspiring offerings.

 - Some offer commissions.